Code of Conduct

 Introduction

 At FreedomWear Co., we stand firmly against exploitative labor practices.
-We adopt and expect our partners to uphold the highest standards of human rights, and this Code of Conduct is our baseline commitment.
-All FreedomWear employees, representatives, suppliers, and vendors must comply with these principles.
+We adopt and expect our partners to uphold strong human rights and workplace standards, and this Code of Conduct is our baseline commitment.
+This Code applies to FreedomWear Co. employees, representatives, suppliers, vendors, authorized manufacturers, decorators/embellishers, and other business partners involved in producing or delivering our products.

 1. Child Labor